 Would he even accept to try out?

-"Naruto has the rights to decide," Tsunade muttered, not looking up from her hands.
+"Naruto has the rights to decide," Tsunade murmured, not looking up from her joined hands.
 "But he has to know there is another option, as well".

 He was not ready, and probably would never be.
 It was just nonsense.